schlagert/syslog/README.md

   configurable).
 * Throughput optimization by dynamically switching from synchronous to asynchronous mode.
+* Load distribution between all concurrently logging processes by moving the message formatting into the calling process(es).
 * Built-in `lager` backend to bridge between both frameworks.

 Planned